wgpatrick/wgpatrick.github.io/_posts/2025-04-21-teaching-llms-how-to-solid-model.md

 ## Where does this go?

-In the medium to long term (2-10 years), I imagine that most parts will be created with a form of CadGen.
+In the medium to long term (2-10 years), I imagine that most parts will be created with a form of GenCAD.
 Allow me to speculate.

 * Initially, GenCAD will be used to create parts that fit within existing assemblies.
 For example, you might say: "I need a bracket that fits here."
 And, the GenCAD tool will create a bracket that perfectly joins with the existing assembly components.
 Want to analyze three variants with FEA?
 Ask for them.
 I expect mainstream CAD suites (Autodesk, Solidworks, Onshape) to add these capabilities directly into their product suite.
 * Longer term, I imagine GenCAD will reach every aspect of a CAD suite: sketches, mates, assemblies, exploded views, CAM tool-pathing, rendering visualizations, and CAE.
 Imagine a design review where you highlight a subassembly and say "replace these rivets with M6 countersunk screws and regenerate the BOM."
 The model, drawings, and purchasing spreadsheet all update in seconds.